nicofretti/DataGenFlow/README.md

 #### Accumulated State

 Data flows automatically through your pipeline.
-Each block adds its outputs to an accumulated state that every subsequent block can access—no manual wiring:
+Each block adds its outputs to an accumulated state that every subsequent block can access-no manual wiring:

 ```
 ┌─────────────────────┐